luxunxiansheng/ReinforcementLearningBasic/README.md

 # The programming language
  The programming lauguage is not decided yet but Python will be the first option.
 Today, Python is supported by most of the machine learning  frameworks and becomes a de facto standard programming language in this domain.
 There are lots of python code bases and ML libraries  that could be leveraged.

+# The materials

+Contraction mapping is one of the most important theorems applied in RL.
+Bellman equation is built on it.